Choosing an Orchid Plant – Orchid Bliss

 Now for the Orchids

 I admit that when choosing an orchid I tend to look first at the flowers.
-I want a plant with a lot of blooms that are just starting to open.
+I want a plant with many beautiful blooms that are just starting to open.
 This way I will be able to enjoy the blooms for the longest amount of time.
-I also look for the number of spikes.
+I also look for the number of spikes or flower stems.
 Why buy a plant with only one spike when I can buy one with two for the same price?
-This phalaenopsis pictured below, with 3 flower spikes, was the same price as another with only 1 spike.
+The moth orchid pictured below, with three flower spikes, was the same price as another with only one spike.

 Roots

 Even though my eye is immediately drawn to the flowers, they are not the only consideration.
-Take a minute to check out the roots.
+Take a moment to inspect the roots and potting media.
 This is especially important if the plant has been sitting on the shelf at the store.
 If the plant is potted in a clear plastic pot and then slipped into a secondary pot, carefully lift the orchid out of the secondary pot.
 Do not pull on the plant; instead, lift out the clear plastic pot to look at the roots.
 This precaution will prevent you from uprooting the plant, something you definitely do not want to do.

-Make sure the roots are firm.
+Make sure the roots are firm with green tips.
 Aerial roots, roots that grow right out of the pot, are just fine.
 Roots are bright green if they have been recently watered, but they are still healthy if they are lighter green or white.
 If the roots are limp, they have been overwatered and are dead.
 If that is the case, choose another plant.

 Leaves

 Now, look at the leaves.
 Bright, green, stiff leaves that point upward are healthy.
+New growth is also a great sign.
 Floppy, dark green, leathery leaves are light and water-deprived.
 Avoid dark, discolored spots or patches that may be a sign of disease.

 Healthy Leaves